 Boots to stop selling all plastic-based wet wipes by end of the year

-The pharmacy chain sold more than 800 million wet wipes in the last year.
+The majority of the 11 billion wet wipes used in the UK every year contain plastic

-Boots is to stop selling all wet wipes that contain plastic fibres by the end of the year.
+Boots will stop selling all wet wipes that contain plastic fibres by the end of the year.

 A large proportion of the 11 billion wet wipes used in the UK every year still contain some form of plastic, according to the Marine Conservation Society, and evidence suggests they are the cause of more than nine in 10 blockages in UK sewers.